swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

 After the break, we'll start looking at the other major task of computers - running programs - and how we can combine and write our own using shell commands.

+**Instructor**
+> Break

 ***

 ## Elements of Automation

-In this portion of the lesson, we'll move away from organizing our files and directories and dive in to running programs and putting programs together.
+In this portion of the lesson, we'll move away from commands that manage our files and directories and dive in to running programs and putting programs together.
 In particular, we'll discuss all the different tools you will probably use when automating a process by writing a script.
 After this lesson, you should be able to

-* Use built-in shell program(s)
+* Use built-in shell program(s).
-* Understand how to use the * wildcard to process many files
+* Understand how to use the * wildcard to process multiple files.
-* Use the two different command line channels: redirects and pipes
+* Use the two different command line channels: redirects and pipes.
-* Describe how a for loop works
+* Describe how a for loop works.
+* Describe at least one benefit/reason to write a script.

-We'll now return to our friend Nelle to discuss these things.
+We'll return to our friend Nelle to discuss these topics.

 ### Using a built-in program

 Now that we know how to work with the shell we can use it to do powerful things by combining lots of small built in programs.

 Nelle's assays have now finished running, so she can get back to working with the data itself.